 (3) Regulations 39 and 40 do not apply in respect of work under construction at the commencement.

-[Schedule 9 amended in Gazette 25 Aug 2000 p.
-4921.]

 Notes

-1 This is a compilation of the Caravan Parks and Camping Grounds Regulations 1997 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 26 June 2015 of the Caravan Parks and Camping Grounds Regulations 1997 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table